The Top 12 Materials that Block WiFi Signals

 Another common material used for walls and floors.

-Like drywall, the WiFi signal weakens as it travels through ceramic tile.
+Like drywall, the WiFi signal weakens as it travels through ceramic tiles.
 Typically, mastic is used to install ceramic tiles on plaster or drywall.
 A combination of these materials increases the amount of WiFi interference.

 5 - Windows and Tinted Glass